oct1st68/Mines-Stake-DSA/README.md

 # 🎯 Overview

-Mines-Stake-DSA merges elements of Minesweeper — uncovering safe tiles, avoiding “mines” — with a casino-inspired betting system.
-It’s designed as a DSA project to practice algorithms, game logic, and possibly risk/reward mechanics.
+Mines-Stake-DSA merges elements of Minesweeper (finding safe areas, avoiding mines)  with a casino-inspired betting system from Stake.
+It’s designed as a DSA project to practice algorithms, game logic, and possibly risk/reward mechanics

-A project combining the classic gameplay of Minesweeper with “Mines” on Stake for a DSA project

 # 📦 Installation
 ## Requirements